Job interview questions: How to answer and what to ask

 Questions to ask in an interview

-However, even with all the research in the world and a great mental attitude, it’s still impossible to know exactly what you’ll be asked at a job interview.
+Even with all the research in the world and a great mental attitude, it’s still impossible to know exactly what you’ll be asked at a job interview.
 However, the process is probably more predictable than you think.

 Most interviews questions can be predicted

-John recommends taking a long look at the job description, reaching out to people who know the organisation “and you will see that at least eight out of 10 questions are easily predictable.”
+Lees recommends taking a long look at the job description, reaching out to people who know the organisation “and you will see that at least eight out of 10 questions are easily predictable.”
 For example, if a job is looking for someone with good communication skills, it’s highly likely they’re going to ask for an example of a time you’ve shown them.

 Crucially, you should always make sure to prepare for the questions you don’t want to answer.
 “Think what you’d least like to be asked, and prepare an answer to it,” says career coach Joanne Mallon.
 “This will help you approach the interview with more confidence, even if the question you dread never comes up.

 Where would you see the role taking you, or what you’d like to achieve in future?

 Tell us more about yourself?

-- Tell us about a time you’ve faced a challenge in your work, and how you overcame it?
+Tell us about a time you’ve faced a challenge in your work, and how you overcame it?

-- What do you think are the biggest issues facing this sector at the moment?
+What do you think are the biggest issues facing this sector at the moment?

-- What would you bring to the role others wouldn’t?
+What would you bring to the role others wouldn’t?

-It’s especially important to prepare for some of the most open-ended questions, says John, even though they might seem like some of the most simple.
+It’s especially important to prepare for some of the most open-ended questions, says Lees, even though they might seem like some of the most simple.
 These questions are often “deliberately broad to see what you come up with”.

 What questions should you ask in an interview?

 If there’s one question that’s guaranteed to come up at an interview – it’s where an interviewer throws the question back to you.
 “Always have one or two questions prepared that you’d like to ask the interviewer,” says Mallon.

 While it might be tempting to use this time to talk about transactional questions such as salary, holidays, or other benefits, you’re likely to make a more positive impression by asking further details about the intricacies of the role.

 “You could ask about future career prospects – where did the last person who did the job move onto?
-Or you could ask what a typical day in the job would look like,” suggests Joanne.
+Or you could ask what a typical day in the job would look like,” suggests Mallon.

 “Ask about important organisational decisions in the pipeline which will affect your job – revealing your extensive homework as well as your strong interest in the role.”